Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_supermarket/data_pos/_index.md

 - In the ADX Portal, under Dashboards, open the PoS Orders report and set the time range for "_Last 30 minutes_", and refresh the report to see data.

-  > __NOTE: As the Cloud Sync service performs the sync in the backend, it might take a few minutes for orders to show up in ADX.__
+  > **Note:** As the Cloud Sync service performs the sync in the backend, it might take a few minutes for orders to show up in ADX.

   ![Screenshot showing the PoS Chicago dashboard report](./img/pos_chicago_customer_report.png)